 Travelling to Lough Gur from Limerick takes around 25 to 30 minutes, you travel along the R521 to Lough Gur, from Limerick the distance is around 19.7 kilometres.
 Travel time from Dublin to Lough Gur is around 2 hours and 45 minutes depending on traffic with a distance of around 210 kilometres.

 There is a stone circle in the area in Grange County Limerick that has been found to be the biggest in Ireland.
 The stone circle has a ring of continuous standing large stones that are up to 2.8 metres high.
-There are 113 standing stone in total in the enclosure.
+There is 113 standing stone in total in the enclosure.